-- 2 The current auditor appointment arrangement covers the period up to and including the audit of the 2022/23 accounts, after which they expire. - 3 In February 2017, the Council agreed to opt into the 'appointing person' national auditor appointment arrangements, established by PSAA for the period covering the accounts for 2018/19 to 2022/23. - 4 PSAA is currently undertaking a procurement for the next appointing period, covering audits for five financial years from 2023/24 to 2027/28. - 5 The council must now make a decision about its external audit arrangements from 2023/24 onwards. - 6 Options for the council include arranging to carry out its own procurement process to appoint its external auditor, or do so in conjunction with other bodies, or join, and take advantage of, the national collective scheme administered by PSAA.
+- The current auditor appointment arrangement covers the period up to and including the audit of the 2022/23 accounts, after which they expire. - In February 2017, the Council agreed to opt into the 'appointing person' national auditor appointment arrangements, established by PSAA for the period covering the accounts for 2018/19 to 2022/23. - 4 PSAA is currently undertaking a procurement for the next appointing period, covering audits for five financial years from 2023/24 to 2027/28. - The council must now make a decision about its external audit arrangements from 2023/24 onwards. - Options for the council include arranging to carry out its own procurement process to appoint its external auditor, or do so in conjunction with other bodies, or join, and take advantage of, the national collective scheme administered by PSAA.

-- 7 This report recommends that the sector-wide procurement conducted by PSAA will produce better outcomes and will be less burdensome for the council than a procurement undertaken locally for the following reasons: - a) collective procurement should reduce costs for the sector and for individual authorities compared to a multiplicity of smaller local procurements; - b) if it does not use the national appointment arrangements, the council will need to establish its own auditor panel with an independent chair and independent members to oversee a local auditor procurement and ongoing management of an audit contract; - c) it is the best opportunity to secure the appointment of a qualified, registered auditor there are only nine accredited local audit firms, and a local procurement would be drawing from the same limited supply of auditor resources as PSAA's national procurement; and - d) supporting the sector-led body offers the best way of ensuring there is a continuing and sustainable public audit market into the medium and long term. - 8 Should the council wish to take advantage of the national auditor appointment arrangements, under the local audit regulations, a decision is required to be agreed by full Council.
+- 7 This report recommends that the sector-wide procurement conducted by PSAA will produce better outcomes and will be less burdensome for the council than a procurement undertaken locally for the following reasons: - collective procurement should reduce costs for the sector and for individual authorities compared to a multiplicity of smaller local procurements; - b) if it does not use the national appointment arrangements, the council will need to establish its own auditor panel with an independent chair and independent members to oversee a local auditor procurement and ongoing management of an audit contract: - c) it is the best opportunity to secure the appointment of a qualified, registered auditor there are only nine accredited local audit firms, and a local procurement would be drawing from the same limited supply of auditor resources as PSAA's national procurement; and - d) supporting the sector-led body offers the best way of ensuring there is a continuing and sustainable public audit market into the medium and long term. - At the Audit Committee meeting held on 29 November 2021, Audit Committee Members considered and gave their full support to the proposal to opt in to the PSAA national sector-led arrangement for the appointment of external auditors. - To take advantage of the national auditor appointment arrangements, under the local audit regulations, a decision is required to be agreed by full Council.
 The opt-in period started on 22 September 2021 and closes on 11 March 2022.
 To opt into the national scheme from 2023/24, the council needs to return completed opt-in documents to PSAA by 11 March 2022, backed by a Council resolution to support these arrangements.